cristian-anita/delegate-cpp17/README.md

 - is copyable, small (two pointers) and fast (no dynamic memory allocation, no virtual functions, all functions are inline (except *stubs* because their address is needed), delegate call involves only two extra calls (`operator()()` and *stub* function)).
-- supports (non-member) functions, methods (member functions) and functors/lambda.
+- supports functions, member functions and functors/lambda.
 - supports compatible signatures.
 - is a single header library so it is easy to integrate in any project.